cbedio/OpenScout/README.md

 </p>

 ## HackaDay
-This project was covered in a [Hackaday article](https://hackaday.com/2022/09/26/robotic-platform-is-open-sourced-and-user-friendly/) by Bryan Cockfield
+This project was covered in a [Hackaday article](https://hackaday.com/2022/09/26/robotic-platform-is-open-sourced-and-user-friendly/) by Bryan Cockfield noting it as a straightforward and easy to build without many specialized tools, that provdies a really useful platform to expand upon.

 ## Demonstration